-Overcoming Stereotypes about Omani Life
+Overcoming stereotypes about Omani Life

 One of my early business travel regrets was that I didn’t make time to have personal days around the trip.
-Had I done so, perhaps I might have learned more about Omani life and people, and by now understood even more.
+Had I done so, perhaps I might have learned more about Omani life and culture, and by now understood even more.
 I don’t mean just about Oman either, but many adjacent things.

 Oh, and that Omanis are into dance music, which they dance to at weddings.
 I’d not have guessed that genre at all!
-You learn a heck of a lot when you chat with women!

 The power of negative stereotypes